 How do I Become a Textbook Editor?

 You might want to become a textbook editor if you have strong writing, communication, and management skills, as well as in-depth knowledge of one or more educational fields.
-The production of learning materials for elementary, secondary, and college-level educational institutions is overseen this type of editor.
+The production of learning materials for elementary, secondary, and college-level educational institutions is overseen by this type of editor.
 A degree in a related field and practical experience, such as interning or teaching, are the two main requirements for potential textbook editors.

 A project manager could be used to describe a textbook editor.
 Her job entails overseeing the development of an educational book from concept to completion.
 She collaborates with authors and illustrators to ensure that their work is well-crafted and meets the project’s goals and deadlines.
 She also understands how each project fits into the textbook market and may be in charge of creating promotional materials and book packaging.